 When we turn on the tube light the starter is off.
 The filaments on both ends of the tube are heated by electricity.
 This creates a cloud of electrons inside the tube.
 When it opens, the voltage towards the tube can allow the flow of electrons to flow through the tube and ionize the mercury vapor.

-2. What is the working of choke in tube light?
+What is the working of the choke in the tube light?

 The purpose of the square is to provide a very high voltage at the beginning of the filaments (towards both ends of the tube light).
 Once again the choke provides low voltage after the gas is ionized in the tube.